nodefluent/kafka-streams/README.md

 build on super fast :fire: observables using [most.js](https://github.com/cujojs/most) :metal:

 ships with [sinek](https://github.com/nodefluent/node-sinek) :pray: for backpressure

+comes with js and native Kafka client, for more performance and SSL, SASL and Kerberos features

 the lib also comes with a few `window` operations that are more similar to [Apache Flink](https://flink.apache.org/), yet they still feel natural in this api :squirrel: